setr/LiveStream/README.md

 # LiveStream
 Host a live stream of a video for shared viewing, for 1 cent an hour, through digital ocean

-Requires ffmpeg and python2.7
+Requires python2.7

+Requires ffmpeg if you want the script to stream for you (The `play` command).
+Otherwise, [VLC](https://www.videolan.org/vlc/index.html) or [OBS](https://obsproject.com/) can be used instead (use `start_server` and `destroy_server` instead), though I've never personally tried them.

 Requires an account with digital ocean, and an [API KEY](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2)

 ffmeg must be compiled with libass for subtitle conversion.
 Not necessary if you don't want subs.

-View the stream with VLC or MPV.
+View the stream with [VLC](https://www.videolan.org/vlc/index.html) or MPV.
 Requires **flash** to view the stream.

 Only tested on OSX.
-Should work on Linux with no issues.
-Might work on Windows (particularly the ffmpeg call might break).
+Should work on any Linux box with no issues.

+Windows is untested, but `start_server` and `destroy_server` subcommands **should** work with no issues.
+The `play` subcommand may not.

+If it doesn't, run start_server to deploy the server, then use VLC or OBS to create an RTMP stream pointed at the provided url.
+Just make sure to call destroy_server when you're done.

+## Install
 OSX (brew) install:
 ```sh
 brew install ffmpeg --with-libass # this will take like 30 min